pinder-org/pinder/examples/README.md

     filters.FilterSubRmsds(rmsd_cutoff=7.5),
     filters.FilterDetachedSub(radius=12, max_components=2),
 ]
-# We can include Structure-level transforms (and filters) which will operate on the target and feature complexes
+# We can include Structure-level transforms (and filters) which will operate on the target and/or feature complexes
 structure_transforms = [
     transforms.SelectAtomTypes(atom_types=["CA", "N", "C", "O"]) ]